 "I Used to Learn with the Steipler…" — from 'Megillas Esther – Breslov'

-The shiur was delivered from “Megillas Esther Breslov.”
-It can be obtained at the bookstand of R’ Aharon Shoshan outside the prayer hall, 14 Ido HaNavi Street, and also at the Ein Yaakov bookstore.
+The lesson is taken from "Megillat Esther - Breslov," available at the book stand of R' Aharon Shushan outside the prayer hall at 14 Ido HaNavi Street, as well as at the Ein Yaakov bookstore.

 Subscribe to Our Newsletter